-Sheila has been a counsellor for more than 25 years, and has worked in social services, alcohol and drug services, employee assistance programmes and private practice.
-In her practice she draws primarily on cognitive behavioural, humanistic, and motivational interviewing approaches.
+Sheila worked as a counsellor for more than 25 years, in social services, alcohol and drug services, employee assistance programmes and private practice.
+Her practice draws primarily on cognitive behavioural, humanistic, and motivational interviewing approaches.

-Harries, I and Spong, S. (in press) How the working environment of the secondary school impacts on what school-based counsellors require from their supervision.
+Harries, I and Spong, S. (2017) How the working environment of the secondary school impacts on what school-based counsellors require from their supervision.
 Counselling and Psychotherapy Research 17 (2), 148-156.

 Waters, R. and Spong, S. (2016) Carers’ beliefs about counselling: A community participatory study in Wales.
 British Journal of Guidance and Counselling.
-Published on-line June 2016.
+2016 1-13.

 Spong, S. and Waters, R. (2015) Community-based participatory research in counselling and psychotherapy.
-European Journal for Counselling and Psychotherapy.
+European Journal for Counselling and Psychotherapy 17 (1), 5-20.